bcgov/fasstr/README.md

 identifiers (character string of station names or numbers) is called.
-By default the functions will look for columns identified as ‘Date’, ‘Value’, and ‘STATION\_NUMBER’, respectively, to be compatible with the `tidyhydat` defaults, but columns of different names can be identified using the `dates`, `values`, `groups` column arguments (ex.
+By default the functions will look for columns identified as ‘Date’, ‘Value’, and ‘STATION\_NUMBER’, respectively, to be compatible with the ‘tidyhydat’ defaults, but columns of different names can be identified using the `dates`, `values`, `groups` column arguments (ex.
 `values = Yield_mm`).
 The following is an example of an appropriate dataframe (STATION\_NUMBER not required):